Galveston Island State Park: Park establishment

 The saga of protecting the land began in 1950.
 Maco Stewart Jr., whose father founded Stewart Title Company, owned more than 2,000 acres on the island.
 In his will, he severed the mineral rights from the surface land rights and gave half of the surface and mineral rights to his wife, Virginia Stewart, and divided the other half between his sons from a former marriage, Wells and Maco III.
 In giving them the surface rights, the senior Maco specified that, upon the death of his wife and sons, his "Galveston Island home" should be given to the state of Texas "to be used and maintained as a fish, game, and oyster preserve and for any other public purpose."
 The will further stated that his heirs "shall not have any right or authority to convey, mortgage, encumber or in any manner dispose of the `surface' estate."

 By the late 1960s, Stewart's heirs wanted a park to be established.
 In 1969, under the State Parks Bond Program, 1,950 acres of the private land was purchased from the heirs.
 A small part of the original property with the family's Stewart Mansion was not included in the sale.
 The state park opened to the public in 1975.

 Dunes renewal projects

 Tropical Storm Frances destroyed the sand dunes at Galveston Island State Park on September 10, 1998.
 The dunes provide the only protection that the park has for its freshwater habitats and visitor facilities.
 A project restored the dunes through the use of recycled Christmas trees to trap and accumulate sand.

 The park was closed again, due to damage from Hurricane Ike on September 14, 2008.
 In July 2009 the park was reopened for outdoor recreation and camping.

-Fauna
+Nature

+Animals

+Coyote, white-tailed deer, raccoon, nine-banded armadillo Virginia opossum and marsh rabbit are mammals found in the park.
 The first nest in a decade of the Kemp's ridley sea turtle was found at the park in 2020.
+Laughing gull, sanderling, willet, great blue heron, snowy egret, roseate spoonbill and sandhill crane are a sampling of the more than 300 bird species recorded in the park.

+Plants

+Southern live oak dot the coastal prairie.
+Bitter panicgrass, beach morning-glory, and scarlet pimpernel help stabilize the dunes on the beach.